OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

 - **Scikit-learn:** A machine learning library in Python.
 Used for data preprocessing and model evaluation.
    - MinMaxScaler: For data scaling.
-   - mean_absolute_error, mean_squared_error: Metrics for model evaluation.
+   - mean_absolute_error, mean_squared_error, r2_score: Metrics for model evaluation.

-- **TensorFlow and Keras:** A framework and high-level library for building and training neural networks.
-   - Sequential: Used for creating the neural network model.
-   - LSTM: Long Short-Term Memory layer for recurrent neural networks.
-   - Dense: Fully connected layer in the neural network.
-   - Dropout: Regularization layer to prevent overfitting.
+   - LinearRegression: Linear regression model.
+   - PolynomialFeatures: Data transformation for polynomial regression.

 ### Data Collection and Preprocessing
 - **Data Source:** The data for this project is taken from https://catalog.data.gov/dataset/lottery-mega-millions-winning-numbers-beginning-2002